God does not “see” sin…

 We forgive ourselves for seeing others through (and as) our own judgements, our own alienation, and all the many ways we have learned to project our learned and conditioned beliefs in separation onto a seeming world of “others.”

-As we begin to discover a true and radical forgiveness of ourselves we will also begin to see others fully, as if with God’s eyes, realizing with greater and greater understanding and insight that we are one and the same, expressions, creatures and/or extensions of God.
+As we begin to discover a true and radical forgiveness of ourselves we will also begin to see others fully, as if with God’s eyes, realizing with greater and greater understanding and insight that we are one and the same, as in expressions, creatures and/or extensions of God.

-True and radical forgiveness, in the midst of fully meeting with itself in a world once thought of as “other,” becomes no more.
+True and radical forgiveness, in the midst of a full meeting with itself, here in the midst of a world we tend to think of as “other,” becomes no more.
 It was always, in a sense, a temporary passage.
-Eventually it is longer needed in any of the ways it once believed itself to be.
+What was believed no longer is.
+And so now complete, forgiveness is no longer needed, at least not in any of the ways it once believed itself to be.

-Which is of course an incredible paradox to any mind that has spent lifetimes lost in the beliefs of separation.
+Which is of course an incredible paradox to any mind that has spent lifetimes lost in beliefs of separation.
 Because now, in the midst of radical forgiveness, sin, violation, insult, crime and all other seeming assaults upon our integrity are seen for what they are, illusions, nothing.

-True forgiveness is the ego’s greatest enemy, yet it is only an “enemy” in the ego’s “eyes” of separation… Love sees no enemy, no “other,” only love.
+True forgiveness is the ego’s greatest enemy, yet it is only an “enemy” through the ego’s “eyes” of separation.
+Love sees no enemy, no “other,” only love.
 In such seeings as this, over time, ego or separation identity will slowly dissolve into the nothing it always was.

-Part of our journey here in this world is to RE-define, RE-purpose and share all language that ego, in its beliefs in the illusions of separation, has taken over for its own purposes, which are to make up and defend separation, or the illusion of its own separate existence.
+Part of our journey here in this world is to RE-define, RE-purpose and share all of this language that ego, in its beliefs in the illusions of separation, has taken over for its own purposes, which are to make up and defend separation, or the insane illusion of its own separate existence.

 Mercy becomes now simply to see others and the world through true radical forgiveness, or in other words through the eyes of God, Goddess, Love.

 Hanuman, to Rama: